IasonKotakis/iFixit-Technical-Guide/README.md

 <hr>

 <h2>Checkpoint 2</h2>
 <p>The second requirements by iFixit was to create the entire layout of the guideline that will be hosted on their website.
-After careful markup and scheduling, I managed to set up an adequate guide that explains on how to perform this repair as well as the duration and equipment needed to do so.
+After careful markup and scheduling, I managed to set up an adequate guide that explains on how to perform this repair as well as the duration and equipment needed to do so safely.

 <p>You can find a copy of the second checkpoint by clicking on the picture below 👇</p>